 Our 5-acre Demonstration and Innovation Farm is at the heart of our work.
 It is our head office and training site, the source of many of the inputs we provide to families in our program, a “living laboratory,” where we are able to test both our seed package and the accompanying education we provide, and it is the locus of our community engagement.

-As we continue to refine our model, our farm serves as a living laboratory where our agricultural team is able to test new approaches and trial new crop varieties with the goal of providing the best possible combination of seeds, seedlings, and education to participants in our Health Center Program.
+As we continue to refine our model, our farm serves as a living laboratory where our agricultural team is able to test new approaches and trial new crop varieties with the goal of providing the best possible combination of seeds, seedlings, and education to participants in our Child Nutrition Program.
 The results from these trials inform our training program material and ultimately affect how successful our partner families may be in establishing and reaping the benefits from their own kitchen gardens.

 We have also used the results of trials on our farm to inform the Ministry of Agriculture’s National Kitchen Garden Guidelines that have been distributed to over 14,000 farmer promoters across the country.

 Examples of recent trials include soil fertility research, the effects of various soil amendments on crop productivity, and research on permagarden and dry season agriculture techniques.

 Each day we host a Early Childhood Development Program for children of mothers who work on the farm as casual laborers as well as vulnerable members of the local community who have been identified as needing extra support